 - High Skill 10-16: Tower Wizard, Manticore, Dragon

-Stamina ranges from 3-46, spread pretty evenly.
+Creature Stamina ranges from 3-46, with a fairly even/wide distribution.
 Remember that creatures that use spells don't spend Stamina on them, so you don't need to adjust for that.
-This is just a measure of toughness.
-Base your score on how long you want them to stay up in a fight.
+Stamina is just a measure of toughness.
+Base your score on how long you want them to stay active in a fight.

 - Weak 3-6: Gremlins, Pisceans, Sympathy Serpent